-The NSW environmental Protection Authority (EPA) has found that a mobile dental service, Australian Aged Dental Care (AADC), failed to ensure that their staff were correctly licenced to be taking x-rays.
+The NSW Environmental Protection Authority (EPA) has found that a mobile dental service, Australian Aged Dental Care (AADC), failed to ensure that their staff were correctly licenced to take X-rays.

 “The decision by the court reflects the seriousness of the offence and the importance of complying with environmental laws and standards.”